How did the World Harp Ensemble come about?

 Hong Kong ~ Debut of WHE Project ~ 2017

-I’ll be officially debuting the “World Harp Ensemble” project at the World Harp Congress in Hong Kong 2017 along with my UK collaborators, Shelley Fairplay and Eleanor Turner – plus additional players who will be at the Hong Kong World Harp Festival.
+We officially debuted “World Harp Ensemble” project at the World Harp Congress in Hong Kong 2017 along with my UK collaborators, Shelley Fairplay and Eleanor Turner –

 YOU are right in the hub of this movement!